um-acs/acs_docs/docs/policies/faqs.rst

 How do I request global software installation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Submit your request to hpc@ccs.miami.edu
+Submit your request to hpc@ccs.miami.edu.
 We only globally install software when we receive multiple requests for
 the software.